Raymond Terrace & District Historical Society Inc.

 Cottage History

-Sketchley Cottage illustrated in the image above is a rare timber slab colonial farm house, built about 1850 on the Doribank Estate east of the Williams River, near the present New Line Road.
-From the late 1850's to 1970 it was the family home of William Sketchley (1810-1884) and his descendants.
+Sketchley Cottage illustrated in the image above is a rare timber slab colonial farm house, built about 1840 on the Doribank Estate east of the Williams River, near the present New Line Road.
+From the late 1840's to the 1960's it was the family home of William Sketchley (1810-1884) and his descendants.

 In 1988 a separate Museum Building was designed and built in the Cottage Grounds as a Bicentennial project, and additions were made in 1994.
 Displayed are many diverse items from a collection of farm equipment, tools and working blacksmith's shop, to natural sea shells, old bottles, clothes, household & personal items, old radios & office machines.
 The process of displaying and presenting the collection is ongoing and periodically changing.
 A separate store room and kitchen also provide facilities for Society functions & visiting groups.